Interview by Marko Syrjala and Arto Lehtinen

 Tobias Sammet: It means that there’s so much going on.
 I mean, there was always a lot going on, but this has so embellished the album.
-There are so little details, and everything has been so well considered, but that doesn’t mean that it’s been overproduced or something like that.
-It just means that we gave the songs the time they needed to develop, to take things out sometimes, to add little aspects.
-To do crazy things like, even after a song was almost finished to say, “We need a Celtic harp replacing the keyboard harp.
+There are so little details, and everything has been so well-considered, but that doesn’t mean that it’s been overproduced or something like that.
+It just means that we gave the songs the time they needed to develop, take things out sometimes, and add little aspects.
+To do crazy things like, even after a song was almost finished, to say, “We need a Celtic harp replacing the keyboard harp.
 How can we get a Celtic harp?”
 We were watching YouTube clips of Celtic harp players.
 Said, “Oh, she is the best.
 We have to get her.”
 Well, we just know the name.

 Meanwhile, I contacted an attorney.
 In the past, I always had negotiated the deals myself.
 I didn’t want to have to deal with it.
 I hired an attorney to get me a record deal.
 And everybody was interested at the time.
 The word got out that Avantasia is free.
 But we ended up being with Nuclear Blast again because, all in all, they don’t suck.
 They are a good company, let’s face it.
 They have all the benefits of a major company, but still, they know exactly their markets, all their markets.
 So, they have the advantage of an independent company as well.

 And because Nuclear Blast isn’t a too big label, it makes many things easier to implement?